Antonio Rüdiger: Real Madrid

 On 2 June 2022, Real Madrid announced that Rüdiger signed as a free agent for the club, penning a four-year deal starting with the 2022–23 season.
 On 20 June 2022, Rüdiger was unveiled as a new Real Madrid player.
 He was given the number 22 shirt.
 On 10 August, he made his debut for the club, coming off the bench in a 2–0 victory over Eintracht Frankfurt in the UEFA Super Cup.
 His first goal came on 11 September 2022, scoring the last goal in a 4–1 win over Mallorca.
 On 11 October, he scored a header in the 95th minute against Shakhtar Donetsk in the Champions League group stage, which allowed his side to draw 1–1 and qualify for the knockout phase.
 While jumping for the header, Rüdiger collided with Shakhtar goalkeeper Anatoliy Trubin and sustained a cut to the face that required 20 stitches.
 In the 2023–24 season, he achieved his first La Liga and second Champions League title, in which he was named in the Team of the Season for the latter.
 On 1 April 2025, he scored the decisive goal against Real Sociedad during extra time, securing his team's place in the Copa del Rey final with a 5–4 aggregate victory.
 On 27 April during the 2–3 Copa del Rey final defeat to Barcelona, Rüdiger received a red card on the bench after continuously attempting to threaten a referee after a controversial challenge including throwing an object, and he was continuously held back by his teammates.
 Rüdiger's actions were heavily condemned, and he was ultimately handed a six-match ban.

+On 16 June 2026, Rüdiger extended his contract until 2027.